-During 2020, the Company sold and issued an aggregate of 5.2 million shares under the Capital on Demand Agreement, receiving approximately \$6.2 million in gross proceeds none of which were sold during the first quarter of 2020.
-During the first quarter of 2021, the Company sold 7.2 million shares under the Capital on Demand Agreement, receiving approximately \$6.9 million in gross proceeds under the Capital on Demand Agreement.
+During 2020 through June 30, 2020, the Company sold and issued an aggregate of 1.2 million shares under the Capital on Demand Agreement, receiving approximately \$3.5 million in gross proceeds.
+During the first half of 2021, the Company sold 7.2 million shares under the Capital on Demand Agreement, receiving approximately \$6.9 million in gross proceeds under the Capital on Demand Agreement.